b1d0ws/blog/b1d0ws/content/write-ups/annie-thm.md

 First, we copy python3 binary to our home, then we set the capability to it with *setcap cap_setuid_ep /home/annie/python3* command.

-Now our python3 binary can run as root permission, therefore we just need to *invoke a new bash* with the UID 0 that is the root UID.
+Now our python3 binary can run with root permission, therefore we just need to *invoke a new bash* with the UID 0 that is the root UID.

 ![rootFlag-annie](/annie/rootFlag.png)